-We estimate that the net proceeds from this offering and the concurrent senior convertible preferred stock offering, excluding the proceeds, if any, from the exercise of the warrants issued in this offering and the concurrent senior convertible preferred stock offering, will be approximately \$16.7 million, after deducting the estimated underwriting discount, placement agent fees, financial advisory fees and estimated offering expenses payable by us.
-An aggregate of \$2,500,000 of the proceeds from our concurrent senior convertible preferred stock offering will be placed in escrow for a maximum of two and one half years as security for our obligations under the certificate of designations pertaining to the Preferred Shares.
+We estimate that the net proceeds from this offering and the concurrent common stock offering, excluding the proceeds, if any, from the exercise of the warrants issued in this offering and the concurrent common stock offering, will be approximately \$ million, after deducting the estimated underwriting discount, placement agent fees, financial advisory fees and estimated offering expenses payable by us.
+An aggregate of \$2,500,000 of the proceeds from this offering will be placed in escrow for a maximum of two and one half years as security for our obligations under the certificate of designations pertaining to the Preferred Shares.

-We currently intend to use the net proceeds of this offering and the concurrent senior convertible preferred stock offering in connection with the PCT Merger, including a \$3,000,000 repayment of indebtedness owed by PCT, associated costs for the growth of the cord blood and adult stem cell banking, manufacturing and therapeutic business, expansion of our business in Asia and completion of the Beijing lab, development and acquisition of proprietary stem cell intellectual property and new technology and expansion of business into other countries.
-We intend to use the remaining net proceeds from this offering and the concurrent senior convertible preferred stock offering for marketing, working capital and other general corporate purposes.
-As of the date of this prospectus supplement and except as explicitly set forth herein, we cannot specify with certainty all of the particular uses of the proceeds from this offering and the concurrent senior convertible preferred stock offering.
+We currently intend to use the net proceeds of this offering and the concurrent common stock offering in connection with the PCT Merger, including a \$3,000,000 repayment of indebtedness owed by PCT, associated costs for the growth of the cord blood and adult stem cell banking, manufacturing and therapeutic business, expansion of our business in Asia and completion of the Beijing lab, development and acquisition of proprietary stem cell intellectual property and new technology and expansion of business into other countries.
+We intend to use the remaining net proceeds from this offering and the concurrent common stock offering for marketing, working capital and other general corporate purposes.
+As of the date of this prospectus supplement and except as explicitly set forth herein, we cannot specify with certainty all of the particular uses of the proceeds from this offering and the concurrent common stock offering.
 Accordingly, we will retain broad discretion over the use of such proceeds.
-Pending use of the net proceeds of this offering and the concurrent senior convertible preferred stock offering as described above, we intend to invest the net proceeds in short-term interest-bearing investment grade instruments.
+Pending use of the net proceeds of this offering and the concurrent common stock offering as described above, we intend to invest the net proceeds in short-term interest-bearing investment grade instruments.